How do you excite the public about a newly preserved historic site?

-The Civil War Trust (now American Battlefield Trust) acquired a beautiful 222-acre parcel of significant battlefield land, it faced a major problem—no one was coming to see it.
-Even if visitors tramped through grass and woods to get onto the property, they were disoriented and did not know what had happened where.
+When the American Battlefield Trust acquired a beautiful 222-acre parcel of significant battlefield land, it faced a major problem—no one was coming to see it.
+Even if visitors tramped through grass and woods to get onto the property, they were disoriented and did not know what had happened there.

 The Trust hired HAI to bring the battlefield out of obscurity.
-Over a three-year period, History Associates conducted research at a variety of repositories, created a comprehensive interpretive plan that established important storylines and programmatic initiatives.
-We laid out a trail system, and helped to implement the installation of five miles of walking and biking trails and more than twenty interpretive waysides exhibits to bring the Civil War battlefield’s significant story to life.
+Over a three-year period, our team conducted research at several repositories and created a comprehensive interpretive plan that established important storylines and programmatic initiatives.
+We laid out a trail system, helping to implement the installation of five miles of walking and biking trails, as well as more than twenty interpretive waysides exhibits to bring the Civil War battlefield’s significant story to life.

 For more information about the Third Winchester Battlefield, visit: www.battlefields.org/learn/civil-war/battles/third-winchester.